osresearch/LEDscape/Setup.md

 Next, update the the Debian environment:

     sudo apt-get update
+    sudo apt-get install usbmount

 Disable the HDMI output:

     sudo sed -i 's/#cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN/cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN'/g /boot/uboot/uEnv.txt
     sudo reboot

-Note: These packages used to be required, but now are included in the default image:
+Note: These packages used to be required, but now are included in the default image.
+You might need to install them if you're using a different Debian system.

     sudo apt-get install git build-essential

 Next, set up LEDscape:
 ======================

-Use git to download the repository, then build it:
+Use git to download the repository:

     git clone http://@github.com:osresearch/LEDscape.git
     cd LEDscape
+    git checkout -b videoplayer origin/videoplayer
     make

 Copy the device tree file into place, and add it to the slots: